 Lessons include exploring the expanded 3D functionality of the Adobe Creative Suite applications (After Effects, Photoshop, and Illustrator) through a series of practical tutorials.
 More advanced lessons then follow, with tutorials and insight provided in specifically geared lessons for 2D artists working in Cinema 4D, 3ds Max, and ZBrush.

 4-color presentation is further enhanced by various sidebars, tips, and "gotchas" to watch for through-out the book.
-The DVD contains hours of project files with which you can work along the tutorials in the book.
+The downloadable resources contain hours of project files with which you can work along the tutorials in the book.

 Table of Contents